brianmartinil/tricopter-lr-build/README.md

 A diff and full dump of my configs are in this repo.  **They are for reference only**.
 Always set up your own config by hand.

+### Betaflight GPS Rescue Mode

+Basically, be really careful using GPS rescue mode.
+It isn't designed to be a reliable navigation system, it is a last-ditch effort to bring your drone back close enough that you maybe regain manual control.
+If it can't do it, it will disarm and crash.
+This is a good thing because it prevents flyaways if rescue mode encounters issues.
+But it is sort of a bad thing during testing because if you have a setting wrong somewhere (magnetometer orientation, I'm looking at you), you can get a crash on a test flight.

+For testing GPS rescue mode, I would recommend binding rescue mode to a momentary switch and setting sanity checks to "failsafe only."
+That way you will stiff have some safety if the 'copter actually failsafes, but you can let go of the switch and recover if your test goes poorly.
+Obviously this testing should only be done in a clear area will away from people and property, and you should be prepared to react quickly if anything weird happens.
+Then once you have rescue mode tested and working, go back and set sanity checks to "on".

 ## Links

 * [Kakute F7 V1.5 manual](http://www.holybro.com/manual/Holybro_Kakute_F7_V1.5_Manual.pdf)